tiagolr/vnodes/README.md

 ### Port

-Helper component to offset an edge anchor to a specific position inside the html of a node.
+Helper component placed inside a node to automatically offset edges to a position on the node html (see Ports demo).

 ### graph